As an Amazon Associate I earn from qualifying purchases.

 While it’s not the widest chair out there it is still a great option for most big and heavy people!

 Even if you’re familiar with plus-size furniture you probably haven’t heard of CANMOV.
 It’s one of those new up-and-coming Amazon brands that actually makes great quality products for a fraction of the cost.

 While not specifically marketed to big and heavy people they have some great high-capacity options that are both stylish and comfortable.

-This chair is of fairly average width (20″ between the armrests) but is sturdy and will likely last for many years to come!
+This chair is a bit average in width (22″ between the armrests) but is sturdy and will likely last for many years to come!
 If you need a heavy-duty recliner that won’t break the bank, you’re in luck here.

 3 Tips For Buying a Heavy-Duty Recliner As A Big Person

 1. Consider Overall Size vs. Seat Size

 So you think you’ve found the best recliner for big guys, you order it, and it’s delivered to your curb.
 You take it in and assemble it, only to find out that your oversized, 500lb capacity, $1,000 recliner has a seat that’s designed for an anemic mouse.

 A normal person might fit on it (even though they don’t need to…), but you certainly can’t!
 It may come as a surprise that many of the “high capacity recliners” on the market are simple, regular-size recliners with a reinforced frame.
 Hardly worth the name of big man’s recliner.

 The truth is, most big and heavy people who need a recliner also need more seat space.